 A typical timeline for honors thesis research is as follows: research begins in the summer before the senior year (or earlier); further research and writing continues through the fall, with a draft of the thesis submitted early in the spring semester and a final version submitted in April.

-To minor in classics, the student must complete six courses (18 credits) from among the department’s offerings.
-These courses are selected, in consultation with the director of undergraduate studies in classics, to meet the needs and interests of the student.
+To minor in classics, the student must complete six courses (18 credits) from among the department’s offerings (including courses cross-listed with Classics).
+These six courses are selected, in consultation with the student’s adviser in the Classics Department, to meet the needs and interests of the student.
 Minors may wish to pursue the study of one ancient language, or create a curriculum that meshes with their other academic pursuits.
-Interested students should consult the director of undergraduate studies in classics.
+Interested students should consult the department’s director of undergraduate studies.